Suggested links

 Ambien Addiction

-Designed as a fast-acting sleep aid to help combat insomnia, Ambien is also known for some of its more serious side effects like performing dangerous activities while half asleep.
-Ambien is also potentially habit-forming, making it especially unsafe to use outside of a prescription.
+Ambien is a fast-acting sleep aid intended to help combat insomnia.
+However, it can also have serious side effects, such as performing dangerous activities while partially asleep.
+Additionally, Ambien has the potential to be habit-forming, making it particularly unsafe to use without a prescription.

 Battling addiction and ready for treatment?
 Find Treatment Now